(Virtual) Works in Progress

 Works in Progress has gone virtual!
 Via the magic of Zoom, Hugo House’s semi-monthly open mic series is back.
 Please RSVP at the “Tickets” link to receive the Zoom link and reserve your place in the reading lineup.

-Held the first and third Monday of every month at 7 p.m., Works in Progress is an open mic for all writers.
+Held on the first and third Monday of every month at 7 p.m., Works in Progress is an open mic for all writers.
 Read your work, meet other writers, and find out what’s going on in the literary community.
 Poetry, fiction, essays, memoirs, plays, unclassified, and unclassifiable work of a literary nature are all welcome.

 Applause for all.
 No judgment.
 Some content not suitable for children or small animals.
 Listeners welcome.